SERESLab/OnionUmlVisualization/docs/uc4_change_preferences.md

 Eclipse User

 #### Description:
-user can select the color scheme of the diagram.
+User can select the color scheme of the diagram.

 User can change diagram layout.